djeada/Asciiquest/README.md

 # Mysterious Dungeon

-Mysterious Dungeon is a roguelike dungeon game in which you play as a hero trying to find the exit of a randomly generated dungeon.
-The game features enemy AI, pathfinding algorithms, multithreading, and the ability to play multiplayer.
-As you progress through the levels, the enemies will become more difficult to defeat.
-You can use items found in the dungeon to help you on your quest.
-The game is designed to be played in a terminal, but there are plans to make it work in a browser as well.
+Mysterious Dungeon is an ASCII-based roguelike game.
+As the hero `@`, you're tasked with navigating through a randomly generated dungeon, filled with fearsome enemies and treacherous traps.
+Along the journey, you'll uncover pieces of a secret story, shaping the destiny of your character.
+The game can be played in a terminal and features AI enemies, real-time combat, dynamic environment interactions, multiplayer capability, and a compelling narrative.

 ## Screenshot